WAS - DSS

 • Which airline alliances offer flights from Washington, D.C. to Dakar?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Dakar.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Dakar, with SkyTeam being the most commonly used for this route.

 • Which is the best airline for flights from Washington, D.C. to Dakar, Delta or United Airlines?